guibou/nixos_config/README.md

   - [X] multi container mode
   - [X] addblocker

-- My vim setup, right now, I need to manually install packer and run `:PackerInstall` in vim.
+- [X] My vim setup, right now, I need to manually install packer and run `:PackerInstall` in vim.
+  -> That's partially done.
+I still have some packages handled by native nvim `vim.pack`, but I don't need to manually install packer, hence this is not 100% reproducible, however the install process is automated and on demand when starting nix.

 - Credentials (ssh keys, aws keys).
 For now I copy everything from bitwarden manually, that's a pain.